 What is a leasehold?

-Freehold or leasehold: Which is better to buy?
+Freehold vs leasehold: Which is better to buy?

-Owning both the property and the land, meaning the freehold, is the best situation.
+Owning both the property and the land, meaning the freehold, is the best option.
 Land always increases in more value than bricks and mortar.

 However, not everyone can afford to buy a freehold, especially when property prices are rising faster than salaries across the country.
 So, if you are a new homebuyer or property investor, do not fret.